tassa-yoniso-manasi-karoto/giita/README.md

 CLI tool to format latin script Pali for chanting in the Thai style.

 This program was written with the Makhot style of the Dhammayut order in mind but with the *--samyok* flag its output can also be used for the Saṁyok style of the Maha Nikaya order.
+You may also use the *-css* flag to pass personalized CSS.

 This program implements the tone rules provided at https://www.dhammatalks.org/ebook_index.html#tone_guide (v151003)

 <img src="https://github.com/tassa-yoniso-manasi-karoto/giita/blob/main/img.webp">